OlMi1/indminer/README.md

 # IndMiner

-IndMiner is propably the fastest walletminer out there, built using C# (.net 4.7.1) and nBitcoin.
+IndMiner is propably the fastest walletminer out there, built using C# (.net 4.7.1) and NBitcoin.

 Precompiled version should be there, if you don't want to use it then compile yourself (recommended due to antivirus false positives).

+## Quick Start

+Download the latest release, unzip it and run IndMiner.exe

+## Compile yourself

+Download source code and open up IndMiner.sln.
+Add NBitcoin via nuget and make sure build actions are cleared (Edit -> IndMiner Preferences -> Build Actions).
+Then select a build config and press F5.

 ## Webhook & Hit Behaviour